TommasoTarchi/autoRNAseq/README.md

 3. If your pipeline does not contain exclusively steps 1 and/or 11, produce a txt file listing input files, as described in [this section](#input-files).

-4. If your pipeline contains the splicing analysis step, produce a txt file listing all comparisons required with respective pairs of conditions, as described in [this section](#comparisons-file).
+4. If your pipeline contains the splicing analysis step, produce a txt file listing all contrasts required with respective pairs of conditions, as described in [this section](#contrasts-file).

 5. Edit the `config.json` file as follows: